Runners remember Grenfell victims as Notting Hill Carnival kicks off

 Millions of people are expected to attend the two-day festival which is making its in-person comeback after a hiatus during the Covid-19 pandemic.

-Addressing the crowd at the start of the parade, Grenfell survivor Zoe Dainton reflected on this year’s five-year anniversary of Grenfell.
+Addressing the crowd at the start of the parade, Grenfell survivor Zoe Dainton reflected on this year’s five-year anniversary.

 She said: “June the 14th of this year marked five years since the fire.
 Five years (and) still no justice, still no charges, not much change.